Teen Alcohol Abuse

 Signs Your Teen May Be Abusing Alcohol

-It’s no easy task for a parent to accurately detect possible alcohol abuse, even in a teenager that lives under their roof.
-Some of the symptoms of a drinking problem might mimic some signs that might arise for otherwise unrelated causes in this age group.
-Some of these signs include:
+It’s no easy task for parents to accurately detect possible alcohol abuse, even in a teenager who lives under their roof.
+Some of the warning signs to look for that may indicate a potential underage drinking problem may include the following:2,5,6

 - Decreased involvement in extracurricular activity.